ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

 Fixed File Directory Parameters
 ----------------------------------

 These parameters are associated with the fixed (i.e., static) files.
-On `Level 1 & 2 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ systems, fixed files are pre-staged with paths defined in the ``setup.py`` script.
+On :srw-wiki:`Level 1 & 2 <Supported-Platforms-and-Compilers>` systems, fixed files are pre-staged with paths defined in the ``setup.py`` script.
 Because the default values are platform-dependent, they are set to a null string in ``config_defaults.yaml``.
 Then these null values are overwritten in ``setup.py`` with machine-specific values or with a user-specified value from ``config.yaml``.

 ``FIXgsm``: (Default: "")
    Path to the system directory containing the majority of fixed (i.e., time-independent) files that are needed to run the FV3-LAM model.